 Is Vanderbilt the right medical school for you?
 Let’s find out!
 Follow along with our complete guide to understand how to get into Vanderbilt University School of Medicine.

 The Vanderbilt University School of Medicine celebrates cultural diversity, thinking, learning, and leading.
-Vanderbilt is ranked 5th in U.S. News and World Report’s ranking for Best Med Schools: Research and maintains high rankings in several other categories.
+Vanderbilt is ranked as a Tier 1 Medical School for Research by U.S. News and World Report and maintains high rankings in several other categories.

 Located in Nashville, Tennessee, the school is spread across a timeless urban campus in the city’s center.
 If you’re looking to enjoy southern food and a world-renowned music scene, Vanderbilt medical school might be right for you.